davetang/machine_learning/variant/random_forest/README.md

 ClinVar uses a "Review Status" to rank the significance of variants; the highest [Review Status](https://www.ncbi.nlm.nih.gov/clinvar/docs/review_guidelines/) is four gold stars.
 I wanted to select variants that have four gold stars but there are only 23 variants with four stars, all of which are for cystic fibrosis.
 [Cystic fibrosis](https://en.wikipedia.org/wiki/Cystic_fibrosis) (CF) is a genetic disorder that affects mostly the lungs, but also the pancreas, liver, kidneys, and intestine.
 Long-term issues include difficulty breathing and coughing up mucus as a result of frequent lung infections.

 * The one star review status refers to "single submitter - criteria provided" assertions
-* I'm not sure where two stars when
+* I'm not sure where two stars went
 * The three star review status refers to "expert panel" assertions
 * The four star review status refers to "practice guideline" assertions